Lector: Television

 In Polish, lektor is also used to mean "off-screen reader" or "voice-over artist".
 A lektor is a (usually male) reader who provides the Polish voice-over on foreign-language programmes and films where the voice-over translation technique is used.
 This is the standard localization technique on Polish television and (as an option) on many DVDs; full dubbing is generally reserved for children's material.

-Cigar production
+Cigar factory lectors

-Historically, lectors (known as lectores in Cuba) or readers in a cigar factory entertained workers by reading books or newspapers aloud, often left-wing publications, paid for by unions or by workers pooling their money.
-In the United States, the custom was common in the cigar factories of Ybor City in Tampa but was discontinued after the Tampa cigar makers' strike of 1931.
+Historically, lectors (known as lectores in Cuba and Puerto Rico) or readers in a cigar factory entertained workers by reading books or newspapers aloud, often left-wing publications, paid for by unions or by workers pooling their money.
+In the United States, the custom was common in the cigar factories of Ybor City in Tampa but was discontinued after the Ybor City cigar makers' strike of 1931.